Darel Rex Finley in PhotoBooth

 The container is not pushed out by expanding water — rather, the container moves out by the normal, Brownian motion of its molecules, and the water just locks in the space behind it, like Maxwell’s demon closing the door on a molecule that has just moved from room A to room B so that the molecule is now trapped in room B.

-So we see, in these two examples, that Maxwell’s demon actually does exist.
-It’s not of the exact form Maxwell imagined, of course, but it does produce interesting pseudo-magical effects that seem to defy common sense until you analyze them at the level of the demon — the level of individual molecules.
+So we see, in these three examples, that Maxwell’s demon actually does exist.
+It’s not of the exact form Maxwell imagined, of course, but it does produce interesting, pseudo-magical effects that seem to defy common sense until you analyze them at the level of the demon — the level of individual molecules.

 prev next